What We're Doing

 - Arsean Hicks

 Click here to read about how the Clinic Helped Change State Law on Exculpatory Evidence as part of our ongoing efforts on behalf of one of our clients, Arsean Hicks.
+Additionally, Hicks has recently published a book which is now available on Amazon.

 - Hair Microscopy